Initiating arbitration

 NOTE: if a party is relying on the Arbitration Agreement found in a clause in the underlying contract, they will need to serve a Notice of Arbitration on the other party or parties to the dispute prior to applying for Arbitration.
 This is not required where the parties have signed the NZDRC Arbitration Agreement.

-Copies of both the NZDRC Arbitration Agreement and the Notice of Arbitration can be downloaded here:
+Copies of both the NZDRC Arbitration Agreement and the Notice of Arbitration can be downloaded from our resource hub.

 STEP TWO: Once an agreement to arbitrate is in place, the parties (typically the claimant) can then complete our online application form to get the process started.